mbcovid19updates/mbcovid19updates.github.io/README.md

 Yes, it used to be 21 days for Pfizer, but in an effort to simplify / unify the waiting period, Manitoba now recommends 28 days for both Pfizer and Moderna.
 For what it's worth, with vaccines, a longer interval typically results in better or slightly better efficacy (rather than hurting it).

-<a name="pfizer"></a>
-### Where can I find Pfizer?

-_Last updated: July 8, 2021_

-**UPDATE 1**: All super sites are now booking Pfizer appointments for the end of July.
-Please remember that Pfizer and Moderna are considered interchangeable, so if you're age 18+, you can grab a Moderna appointment or walk-in as early as today!

-_Also, adults with an upcoming Pfizer appointment can transfer it to a child aged 12-17 and book a Moderna appointment instead.
-Call 1-844-626-8222 with the name of the youth and their MB health card number to transfer the Pfizer appointment to them._

-To be clear, Pfizer is arriving all the time, but it's for already booked appointments.
-There will be a slowdown beginning next week that will potentially result in a shortage for existing booked appointments (though this may possibly be offset by people cancelling and rebooking for earlier Moderna appointments).
-That slowdown will pick up again towards the end of July.
-It's worth noting that Moderna and Pfizer are both mRNA vaccines that offer almost the same level of protection and are considered interchangeable.
-Moderna appointments are booking as early as a few days from now too.

 ↑ <a href="#top" class="backtotop">Back to the top of the page</a>

 ### How to Book an Appointment